isocroft/react-busser-headless-ui/README.md

 - Ships with zero styles (Paint on a blank canvas - no colors and no shadows except the ones you define)
 - Uses modern [HTML](https://en.wikipedia.org/wiki/HTML5) tags for component structure where necessary (e.g. **&lt;details&gt;**, **&lt;summary&gt;**, **&lt;dialog&gt;** and **&lt;menu&gt;**)
-- Minimizes the use of `useState(...)` especially for things [CSS](https://en.wikipedia.org/wiki/CSS3_(disambiguation)#:~:text=CSS3%20is%20an%20abbreviation%20for,stylesheet%20language%20for%20structured%20documents.) can already handle. (e.g. toggling the visibility of a DOM node or capturing invalid state)
+- Minimizes the use of `useState(...)` for everything especially for things [CSS](https://en.wikipedia.org/wiki/CSS3_(disambiguation)#:~:text=CSS3%20is%20an%20abbreviation%20for,stylesheet%20language%20for%20structured%20documents.) can already handle. (e.g. toggling the visibility of a DOM node or capturing invalid state)
 - Reduces boilerplate associated with setting up a component especially around structure, testability and reusability.
 - Also, makes use of the very best third-party libraries to handle forms, toasts, utilities and state management (i.e. [**react-hook-form**](https://react-hook-form.com/docs), [**react-busser**](https://github.com/codesplinta/busser/blob/main/README.md), [**react-day-picker**](https://daypicker.dev/), [**react-dropzone**](https://react-dropzone.js.org/#src) & [**sonner**](https://sonner.emilkowal.ski/getting-started)